-Hodgkin Disease in Pregnancy
+Treating Hodgkin Lymphoma in Pregnancy

-If the cancer is diagnosed during the second half of the pregnancy and is not causing problems, a woman can often wait until the baby is born (sometimes by inducing labor a few weeks early) before starting treatment.
+If the lymphoma is diagnosed during the second half of the pregnancy and is not causing problems, a woman can often wait until the baby is born (sometimes by inducing labor a few weeks early) before starting treatment.
 This is the approach that is safest for the baby.

 The need to avoid radiation also limits which imaging tests can be used to help determine the stage (extent) of the lymphoma or to see if treatment is working.
 CT scans, PET scans, and x-rays all use radiation, so they are avoided if at all possible.
 MRI scans and ultrasound can often be used instead.

-Last Medical Review: July 10, 2014 Last Revised: May 23, 2016
+Last Medical Review: February 10, 2017 Last Revised: March 29, 2017

-- Chemotherapy for Hodgkin Disease
+- Chemotherapy for Hodgkin Lymphoma

-- Radiation Therapy for Hodgkin Disease
+- Radiation Therapy for Hodgkin Lymphoma

-- Immunotherapy for Hodgkin Disease
+- Immunotherapy for Hodgkin Lymphoma

-- Treating Classic Hodgkin Disease, by Stage
+- Treating Classic Hodgkin Lymphoma, by Stage

-- Treating Hodgkin Disease in Children
+- Treating Hodgkin Lymphoma in Children

-- Hodgkin Disease in Pregnancy
+- Treating Hodgkin Lymphoma in Pregnancy